 That said, the celery juice trend has really gathered some serious steam lately.
 If you’ve been around social media or the internet lately, perhaps you’ve seen all the #celeryjuicebenefits.
 The Medical Medium (who has zero training or license in any medical field) proclaims celery juice can save lives and even rebuild your and heal your digestive tract.
 “Celery is truly the savior when it comes to chronic illness,” he says.

 I’ve heard several people (and many hundreds more whom I don’t know personally) rave about celery juice’s benefits to skin, digestion, and overall health, so I decided to dig deeper.
-I’m also jumping on the celery juice bandwagon myself.
+I also jumped on the celery juice bandwagon myself.
 I’ve been juicing 12-16 ounces of celery juice for over a week now and have noticed some mild improvements in energy and digestion.
 (I’ll update when my 30 days is up + I’m getting blood work during this time).

 BUT, there isn’t a lot of science out there about celery juice’s benefits.
 Probably not much incentive to study it extensively yet.
 So, much of what we hear is just claims or theories.